 I reviewed, tested and tried many of them, and eventually stopped because they all had one or more of the above flaws.
 And by the time I became an experienced content creator, I realized how detrimental such tools were to my success.

-Now to be fair, Jarvis AI is a MUCH better tool than anything I’ve tested and seen in the past and in most cases, the above 3 problems I listed that were present in the old tools I tried, are probably not going to be the case here, and if there are issues, you can always adjust the content you get from Jarvis AI to make it better.
+Now to be fair, Jasper AI is a MUCH better tool than anything I’ve tested and seen in the past and in most cases, the above 3 problems I listed that were present in the old tools I tried, are probably not going to be the case here, and if there are issues, you can always adjust the content you get from Jasper AI to make it better.
 Although there are programs like Nichesss which are similar in this field and come close to it’s level.

 However, even if that’s the case, the problem this presents is that in my opinion:

 - It makes content creators lazy (you outsource your efforts to a tool).

 - It can inhibit you from developing your own unique content creation skills (and your unique voice).

 - I am not a fan of any done for you tools that people use without first having their own skill on the matter.
 In other words, if you’re not already a successful content creator and know what it takes, then using a tool like this might slow down your progress in this area.